A/N: Warning for more violence in this chapter.

 Gareth blinked up at the purple sky as he walked.
 One foot in front of the other.
 Step, step, step.
 They turned onto Main Street just as a carriage rattled past, its side lanterns making Gareth squint and avert his eyes.

 “Remarkably fast, this stuff.
 And strong.
 I hardly feel a thing,” Gareth said.
-Remembering the thread of their earlier conversation, he asked, “Are you one of the Webhon Players?”
+Suddenly remembering the thread of their earlier conversation, he asked, “Are you one of the Webhon Players?”

 Roman looked back at Gareth, trying and failing to hide his amusement.
 “I’m an honorary player, I suppose.
 I just do the opening.”